lsprangers/lsprangers.github.io/docs/other_concepts/SPARK.md

 ![Spark on Kubernetes](./images/spark_kubernetes_generic.png)

 ## Spark Streaming
-Our [Streaming sub-document](STREAM_PROCESSING.md) goes into more detail on the concepts and architectures of streaming, but here we will focus on Spark Streaming
+Our [Streaming sub-document](STREAM_PROCESSING.md) goes into more detail on the concepts and architectures of streaming, but here you will focus on Spark Streaming

 Spark Streaming allows for resilient, durable, and highly available streaming pipelines - common sources and sinks include TCP Sockets /  Network I/O / File Descriptors, [Kafka Brokers](/docs/architecture_components/messaging/Kafka%20Broker/index.md), [Queue's](/docs/architecture_components/typical_reusable_resources/typical_distributed_queue/index.md), [PubSub](/docs/architecture_components/messaging/PubSub/index.md), and [Blob Storage](/docs/architecture_components/typical_reusable_resources/typical_blob_storage/index.md)

-With Spark Streaming we can treat these incoming messages as [RDDs or Datasets](#data-storage-structures) and run our typical functional programming or other high-level API's over it
+With Spark Streaming you can treat these incoming messages as [RDDs or Datasets](#data-storage-structures) and run our typical functional programming or other high-level API's over it

 The hardest questions to solve are running long-standing aggregations such as distinct counts, Top K, or tumbling window aggregations (## users in last 5 minutes)